mitchallen/microservice-core/README.md

         return router;
     }

-To give you and idea of how it works, this is what my dynamo module does internally to add the connection to the method call:
+To give you and idea of how it works, this is what a dynamo module could look like:

-    /**
-      Module: @mitchallen/microservice-dynamo
-      Author: Mitch Allen
-    */

-    /*jslint es6 */

     "use strict";

+    var core = require('@mitchallen/microservice-core');

     module.exports = function (spec) {